 Write an Article, a Personal Essay or a Blog Post

 - Make the necessary changes and rewrite "Morning Drive in Kruger" into a magazine article using a formal, objective style and complete sentences.
 Remember an introduction, a main body and a conclusion.
 Read How to Write an Article if you need to revise.
-To write a coherent text, you might also want to brush up on Linking Words.

 - Write an article about some of the wild animals mentioned in the text, or your favorites, for a wildlife magazine.
 Information about the wild animals in Kruger National Park can be found on these pages.
 See "How to write an article" above.